Propamocarb

 Propamocarb is a systemic fungicide used for control of soil, root and leaf disease caused by oomycetes.
 It is used by watering or spraying.
 Propamocarb is absorbed and distributed through the plant's tissue.
-An unpleasant property of propamocarb is that it is very volatile.
-Practice shows that, after application, the substance shows up in neighboring nature conservation areas and also in crops of neighboring organic farms in concentrations that are above legal limits.
-Therefor the substance should have never been allowed on the market.
-However, the authorization bodies do not use volatibility as prohibitive criterium.

 Use

 Propamocarb has fungicidal activity only against oomycetes.

 Safety

 Propamocarb has low general toxicity, and almost no teratogenicity or neurotoxicity for mammals.
 It is not a carcinogen nor mutagen.
 Propamocarb is not susceptible to formation of resistant diseases.
 It is fully metabolized by plants and aquatic bacteria in a few weeks, so it is not a major ecological threat.
 It carries the risk of skin sensitization.
 Oral is 2900 mg/kg for male rats and 2000 mg/kg for female rats.
-It is however classified by PPDB database as an endocrine disruptor, which might outweigh the pleasant information that the substance is not cancerogenic.

 In one study conducted on tobacco, cucumber and spinach, using propamocarb synthesized out of carbon C^{14} radionuclide, researchers stated that propamocarb is decomposed down to carbon dioxide and then incorporated into the plant's natural compounds, such as amino acids.